Your step-by-step guide through our allocations process

 If you are not a British or Irish citizen

-You can prove your Right to Rent in one of two ways:
+You can prove your Right to Rent with a valid online share code

 You must update your application if anything changes, for example: